NCBI-Hackathons/seqacademy/chipseq.md

 Run the code using:

-`python scripts/chipseq/macs.py
+`python scripts/chipseq/macs.py`

 For an in-depth discussion of what MACS2 does: https://github.com/taoliu/MACS/wiki/Advanced:-Call-peaks-using-MACS2-subcommands

+## 1C.
+Bedtools

-Then we'll find the intersecting regions between the different experimental conditions.
-Run the following command:
+We'll use Bedtools to extract the intersecting regions of the MACS output between the experimental conditions.

-`bedtools intersect -a test/SRR6703661/SRR6703661_peaks.narrowPeak.sorted -b test/SRR6703663/SRR6703663_peaks.narrowPeak.sorted -u > test/ChIPSeqintersect.bed`
+`bedtools intersect -a test/SRR6703661/SRR6703661_peaks.narrowPeak -b test/SRR6703663/SRR6703663_peaks.narrowPeak -u > test/ChIPSeqintersect.bed`

 ### 2C.
 IGV
 A BAM file viewer will allow you to see your reads in an interactive graphical display.
 There are many different viewers available such as UCSC Genome Browser, Integrative Genomics Viewer (IGV), and NCBI Genome Workbench.